bean-mhm/img-aligner/README.md

 _STATS_ section.
 The image viewer will switch to the difference image and update it in realtime.

+> [!NOTE]
+> Every time you change the grid warper settings, the grid warper gets
+> destroyed along with its images (warped / difference / cost) so you need to
+> click on _Recreate Grid Warper_ again.

+## Image Viewer

 You can see the currently selected image in the _Image Viewer_ tab, and you can choose to display another image.
 You can also adjust the exposure and the zoom level, check _flim_ to apply the [flim](https://github.com/bean-mhm/flim) color transform on the image when displaying, or check _Preview Grid_ to see a preview of the grid used for warping.

-Note that, every time you change the grid warper settings, the grid warper gets destroyed along with its images (the warped / difference / cost images) so you need to click on _Recreate Grid Warper_ again.

 # Getting Better Results

 img-aligner is designed to work with images that are already extremely similar, i.e. the initial difference should be low.
 If the two images are so different that most features don't overlap, img-aligner will do a pretty bad job.
+Below are some methods to improve the results.

-## Uniform Transform
+## Grid Transformation

-For a better start, you can adjust sliders in the _TRANSFORM_ section to apply a uniform offset, scale, and rotation to the grid vertices.
+For a better start, you can adjust sliders in the _TRANSFORM_ section to apply a scale, rotation, and offset to the grid vertices.
 If set properly, this can help reduce the initial difference.

 ## Images with Different Brightnesses